MateoDe/Instagram-Followers-Scrapper/README.md

 1- Set your username and password

-2- Enter the username that you want to scrape
+2- Enter the username that you want to scrape the followers and followed list.

 3- Ready!